yudheksha/LGMVIP-DataScience/README.md

 ## Task 2: Stock Market Prediction And Forecasting Using Stacked LSTM:
 * This a Beginner Level Task which deals with the Stock Market Dataset.
 * In this task we are about to predict stock price and forecasting it using stacked LSTM.
-* Environment Used : Juyptier Notebook
+* Environment Used : Jupyter Notebook
-* Language Used : Python
 * Dataset Used : https://raw.githubusercontent.com/mwitiderrick/stockprice/master/NSE-TATAGLOBAL.csv